 Source: Filmakers Library

 This haunting film tells the story of what happened at The Lynchburg Colony for the Epileptic and Feebleminded in Virginia.
 There, between 1927 and 1972, over 8,000 children and young teenagers were forcibly sterilized.
-The state claimed they had hereditary defects that would be passed on to their potential offspring; in fact most were simply poor, ill-educated and considered a financial burden on the state.
-Sterilization victims interviewed today indicate a devastating impact on their lives and a profound loss of self worth.
+The state claimed they had hereditary defects that would be passed on to their potential offspring; in fact, most were simply poor, ill-educated, and considered a financial burden on the state.
+Interviews with sterilization victims today indicate a devastating impact on their lives and a profound loss of self worth.

 Related online module: